ruchitachandhok/sei-flex-49/SCHEDULE.md

 # Unit 1
 *Note that the schedule does not mention Outcomes (with career coach Zoe): which happens every Thursday starting week 5.

-### Week 4: Object-oriented programming, more loops and arrays, timers, jQuery,
+### Week 4: Object-oriented programming, more loops and arrays, timers & asynchronous programming, jQuery,

 <table>
 <thead>